takenet/blip-chat-android/README.md

 ### Setting your SDK

 After include sdk reference on your project you must provide a valid **BLiP owner account**.
-Only with this special account is possible use this sdk.
+Only with this special account is possible to use this sdk.

 __To get an owner account enter in contact with BLiP team__

-### After get your owner account
+### After getting your owner account

 1. Create a new properties file named **blip.properties** inside the *assets* folder on your project